simphotonics/exception_templates/README.md

 // Test class A.
 class A {
   Object data;
-  // Method that throws parameterized exception. void setUp() {
+  // Throwing a parameterized exception. void setUp() {
     data = List<int>.filled(3, 37);
     throw ExceptionOf<A>(